Cobra Resources: Can This UK Miner Help Fix the West's Rare Earth Problem?

 For investors, once a formal resource estimate is published, the company moves from being valued as a speculative exploration play to being valued on the basis of what its deposit is actually worth.

 The Head site adds meaningful scale potential to the story.
-Lab tests on historical drill samples confirmed that the same type of rare earth mineralisation found at Boland is present across an area of approximately 85 square kilometres at Head, located approximately 20 kilometres south of the Boland Project.
+Laboratory tests on historical drill samples confirmed that the same type of rare earth mineralisation found at Boland is present across an area of approximately 85 square kilometres at Head, located approximately 20 kilometres south of the Boland Project.
 If the current drilling confirms that scale, the combined resource could be substantially larger than Boland alone.

-Fresh Funding and a Second Commodity
+Fresh Funding & A Second Commodity

 Cobra raised approximately £4.5 million net through a placing and subscription of nearly 117 million new shares at 4.0 pence, with strong participation from institutional investors, major Australian shareholders, and directors, with the new shares beginning trading on 1 April 2026.
 That money funds the current rare earth drilling and also accelerates work at the Manna Hill copper project, giving investors exposure to two critical minerals from a single holding.